-Here’s a tougher one, the Czech word první means first.
-No amount of stretching of the imagination will really get a similarly sounding English word from a word that doesn’t even contain a vowel in the middle… so I’ll invent vowels and make it easier!
-Before I tell you my association words, I’ll tell you the strange story first this time:
+Here's a tougher one, the Czech word první means first.
+No amount of stretching of the imagination will really get a similarly sounding English word from a word that doesn't even contain a vowel in the middle… so I'll invent vowels and make it easier!
+Before I tell you my association words, this time I'll tell you a strange story first:

 “My moment has finally arrived, after years of training and competitions and hard work, I have done it!!
 The year is 2012, I'm in the centre of the Olympic Stadium in London and they are presenting me with my prize!
 The crowds cheer me on, and a tear falls down my cheek as I approach the top position on the podium.
 But this is no ordinary podium, it's got an area of 3m squared (about 33 feet squared), because I won't be walking onto it… I'm driving onto it of course!
 It's only fitting considering I am now officially the world's number 1 professional van driver.
 My skills are unparalleled and the world can finally recognize this as I've won the Van Olympics!
 They present me with a prize of a small rabbit, which is rather disappointing, especially as it bites me in the leg and ruins my important moment!”